klamping/deck.narrator.js/article.md

-# Add Narration to your Slide Deck with HTML5 Audio (Part 1)
+# Add Narration to your Slide Deck with HTML5 Audio

 **A good presenter will share their slide deck on the web after their presentation.
 But many times the slides are only a shell of the real talk.
 Fortunately, with HTML5 audio, we can add our voice back to our slides and recreate the real presentation.**